jng215/Coursera_GCData/README.md

 - Appropriately labels the data set with descriptive variable names.
 - Creates an independent tidy data set with the average of each variable for each activity and each subject.

-The tidy data set, tidyAverageData.txt, and R script can be obtained in the Github repo link below:
+The tidy data set, tidyAverageData.txt, and the R script can be obtained in the Github repo link below:
 - https://github.com/jng215/Coursera_GCData

+There is a CodeBook.md file that describes the variables in the tidy data set.

 Thank you.